stuartherbert/putting-ansible-to-work/how-tasks-work.md

 <pre>
 - name: install Curl
-  apt: pkg=curl state=latest
+  apt:
+    pkg: curl
+    state: latest
   sudo: true
 </pre>

 Both are equally valid.

-The __action:__ prefix is the original way to do it, and I recommend that you always include the __action:__ prefix in your tasks, for one simple reason.
+The __action:__ prefix is the original way to do it, and using the module's name directly is the current recommended way to do it.

-As more and more modules are added to Ansible, the module names are going to start to clash with the prefixes for the other lines you can have in a task.
-(This has already happened once, when the [user module](http://docs.ansible.com/user_module.html) was added to Ansible.)

-Common sense dictates that something will have to give at some point in the future, especially if someone builds an npm / composer-like package ecosystem for Ansible.
-Using the __action:__ prefix should ensure your tasks continue to work when that point is reached.
 </div>

 ## sudo: